Rinthy-AI/gemm/gemm.md

 We also have to set up the grid dimensions, which need to work out so that there are exactly enough blocks to cover the entire output.
 This is one of many cases in this kind of programming where careful arithmetic is essential.

+TODO a diagram would be helpful here; how do the blocks map to the output matrix?

 ```cpp
 const unsigned int  WARP_SIZE        = 32;